isb-cgc/readthedocs/docs/source/sections/outreach/User Credit Guidelines.rst

 ISB-CGC "Cloud Credits" Available for Researchers
 *************************************************

-To facilitate the use of the ISB Biology Cancer Genomics Cloud (ISB-CGC), NCI-funded "Google cloud credits" are available to researchers to cover compute and storage costs associated with using the ISB-CGC platform and resources.
+To facilitate the use of the ISB Cancer Genomics Cloud (ISB-CGC), NCI-funded "Google cloud credits" are available to researchers to cover compute and storage costs associated with using the ISB-CGC platform and resources.

 The table below describes the four user spending tiers.